juandarr/juandarr.github.io/README.md

 # Personal portfolio

 This is my personal website.
 My goal is to present projects I have worked on in the past and highlight the kind of experience/skills in which I have some sort of mastery.
-I you want to get in touch just send me a message via Twitter, Mastodon or Gmail.
+If you want to get in touch just send me a message via Twitter, Mastodon or Gmail.

 ## Dependencies